swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

 They would be a higher number than direct competitors, at 10 or higher.
 This is the group you will monitor periodically, once a month or a quarter.

-Distant Competitors:
+Distant Competitors
 --------------------

 These are competitors who have a long way to go before being able to position themselves as a viable alternative to you.
 They are usually months or years behind and do not pose an immediate threat, but someone to keep an eye on for the future.
 Sometimes, startups optimized for growth with huge investment backing can narrow the gap much faster and hence their financial details should be on your radar.

 Their number will vary based on how you define distant competitors for your usecase.
 They will need to be assessed every 6 months or so and if necessary added to one of the above categories.

-Segmenting your Competitors - A complete list:
+Segmenting your Competitors - A complete list
 ----------------------------------------------

 While we have used the most important aspects of your competitors to classify, there are more ways to group your competitors